ibm-cloud-docs/vpc/pps-create.md

    1. Optionally, in the Attach members section, specify the following information, then click **Attach**:
        * **Back-end pool**: Select the back-end pool where you want to attach servers.
        * **Subnet**: Search for specific subnets in the table, and check the box beside the subnets that you want to attach.
 In the Port column, enter a port number for each subnet you select.
+       * **Member type**: Add virtual server instances, or an application load balancer as a member.
+For virtual server instances, attach each type individually.
+If a load balancer is not available, select **Create load balancer**.

+          If you attach an ALB as a member target to a Private Path NLB pool, no other members can be added to that pool.
+          {: note}

    1. Optionally, in the Add front-end listeners section, select the back-end pool where you want to attach your front-end listener.
 Then, select the listener port value and click **Save**.
 Repeat this step if you want to create another front-end listener.
    1. In the Review section, confirm that the information you submitted is correct.
 Review the order summary, then click **Create**.